nainiayoub/java-notes/README.md

 ## In OOPS, what is meant by composition?
 * Composition is one of the fundamental concepts in object-oriented programming.
 It describes a class that references one or more objects of other classes in instance variables.
 This allows you to model a has-a association between objects.

+## If there are no pointers in Java, then why do we get NullPointerException?
+__Java doesn’t support pointer explicitly, but it uses pointer implicitly :__
+* Java use pointers for manipulations of references but these pointers are not available for outside use.
+Any operations implicitly done by the language are actually NOT visible.
+* NullPointerException is a RuntimeException.
+In Java, a special null value can be assigned to an object reference. __NullPointerException is thrown when program attempts to use an object reference that has the null value__.